Lemoncode/react-hooks-by-example/16-memo-predicate/Readme.md

 # 15 Memo predicate

-In this sample we will enhance rendering performance hooking to 'shouldComponentUpdate'.
+In this example we will enhance rendering performance hooking to 'shouldComponentUpdate'.

 We are going to implement a customer satisfaction widget, based on smily faces, it will accept a range value (0 to 500), and the faces will have a range of values 0..99, 100..199, 200..299, 300..399, 400..500.
 We will only fire the render option whenever the value jumps into the next or previous range.

 # Steps

 - We will take as starting point sample _15-promise-unmounted_.
-Copy the content of the project to a fresh folder an execute _npm install_.
+Let's copy the content of the project to a fresh folder an execute _npm install_.

 ```bash
 npm install
 ```
 - We have to make a slight change in this example in our _webpack.config.js_

 ```diff
 ...
     {